-Monday and Saturday to me are the two most borings days in the week (although Sunday these years is fighting to replace Saturday) But I like the name of Monday, in every European language it’s the day of the Moon, so in Italian it’s Lunedi.from the word for moon: “Luna” (it sounds quite nice) or lundi in French.
-When Spaniards came to our country made a word in Quechua for Monday so its equivalent is Killa P’unchay (Killa – Moon and P’unchay – day)
+Monday and Saturday to me are the two most borings days in the week (although Sunday these years is fighting to replace Saturday) But I like the name of Monday.
+In every European language it’s the day of the Moon, so in Italian it’s Lunedi, from the word for moon: “Luna” (it sounds quite nice) or lundi in French.
+When Spaniards came to our country they made a word in Quechua for Monday, so its equivalent is Killa P’unchay (Killa – Moon and P’unchay – day)

 I remember in the beginning I wanted to draw moons so big to save the silhouettes of people inside it, as seen in movies; so in the reality it was a bit disappointing see it so small.
 Then I didn’t know about telephoto lenses and their tricks.
 Now instead I prefer to render it naturally and not isolated, but playing with mountains, buildings and trees.
 A solitary moon besides the power of a lens doesn’t say much.